Nevada State Route 429

 State Route 429 (SR 429) was a rural state highway located in southern Washoe County, Nevada.
 It followed Bowers Mansion Road, a former alignment of U.S. Route 395 (US 395).
-The SR 429 designation was retired in 2012, and the route has since become part of U.S. Route 395 Alternate.
+The SR 429 designation was retired on August 24, 2012 and the route has since become part of U.S. Route 395 Alternate.

 Route description

 SR 429 began at Hobart Road, near the Carson City – Washoe County line immediately adjacent to present-day Interstate 580 (I-580) and US 395.
 From this point, the SR 429 paralleled US 395 northward for about 1.2 mi and then shifted westward to follow the foothills of the mountains to the west.
 The highway continued northward past Bowers Mansion State Park before turning east to terminate at US 395 just south of Washoe City.

 Occasionally, strong crosswinds are experienced on mainline US 395 through the Washoe Valley.
 When large-profile vehicles were prohibited on US 395 due to high wind, motorists were advised to detour onto SR 429.
 A slip ramp to US 395 at the highway's southern terminus facilitated this detour in the southbound direction.